 For the 30th anniversary (look for a blue banner along the corner of the box) Yamato added “Option parts” with all releases except the VF-1A Cavaliers.
 Option parts consist of:

 10) Side/armpit covers

 11) Seat to simulate exposed pilot in battroid mode with head leaned forward (it’s a double seat for the VF-1D)

 13) Instructions on how to use the option parts

-While the Yamato boxes became more basic over time, Arcadia’s first release, the 30th Anniversary VF-1J, stepped up the game in a big way.
-This toy comes with a box sleeve with art provided by Tenjin and a flip top lid measuring 32x28x11CM.
-This toy comes with option parts and the following extras:
+While the Yamato boxes became more basic over time, Arcadia’s first release, the 30th Anniversario VF-1J, stepped up the game in a big way.
+This toy comes with a box sleeve with cover art provided by Tenjin.
+Inside is a classy white box complete with gold foil print and a flip top lid.
+The box is 32x28x11CM.
+This toy comes with option parts, two sets of press-on stickers, and the following extras:

 Arcadia VF-1S (with stand) (5/5)

 The first Arcadia VF-1S releases (Focker and Ichijo) returned to poorly photoshopped art but retain the flip top lid.
 The inclusion of the display makes the Arcadia VF-1S packaging larger than most standard releases at 32x28x15CM.
 This display stand was significantly better than the solid piece of plastic that came with the 30th anniversary VF-1J: